CrossRef/baleen-old/README.md

 Create `config.edn`, based on `config.edn.example`.

  - Include mysql connection information, select a source.
+ - Give the instance an `isntance-name`.
+If there are two, give them different names.
  - Wikimedia
    - For development, for the `:subscribe` parameter choose a popular Wikimedia site such as "en.wikipedia.org"
    - For production, you can choose a wiki or `"*"` for all.
 Beware this results in heavy traffic!